alphazolam/nd_pak.bt/readme.md

 # nd_pak.bt
 by alphaZomega

-This is a template for reading Naughty Dog pak files, specifically for Uncharted 4 on PC.
+This is a template for reading Naughty Dog pak files, specifically for Uncharted 4 and The Last of Us Part II.
 Support for more games may be added in the future.

 # Installation / Usage